-Only PEC{max (1st season)}, PEC{21 dayTWA}, PEC{acc}11 and PEC{plateau} should be reported and used in risk assessments.
+For the active substance(s), PEC{max (1st season)}, PEC{21 dayTWA} and PEC{acc}12 should be reported and used in risk assessments.
 In some MS of the Northern Zone, other PEC{TWA} might exceptionally be considered acceptable for the ecotoxicological risk assessment.
 In this case, these should additionally be reported.
-PEC{plateau} can be calculated for applications every year, every 2nd or every 3rd year.
+PEC{acc} can be calculated for applications every year, every 2nd or every 3rd year.
 Please see table 20.2-4 for possible crop rotations periods in years for each member state.

 For PEC{max (1st season)} and PEC{TWA} a soil depth of 5 cm shall be used.
-For PEC{plateau} calculations, a soil depth of 20 cm can be considered for the years before the last application if tilling practice is applicable.
+For PEC{acc} calculations, a soil depth of 20 cm can be considered for the years before the last application if tilling practice is applicable.
 The calculator permits for adjustment of the mixing depth (5-20 cm) according to tilling practice for the crop.
 The last year mixing depth must however always be set to 5 cm.
 Examples of crops where this refinement cannot be used are no-tillage farming systems, orchards and golf courses.